IHEfty/1000-Codes-in-Tender/examples/mewchat/README.md

 # MewChat

-**MewChat** is a simple terminal-based chat application built using the **Tender** programming language for the client-side and **Node.js** for the server-side.
+**MewChat** is a simple terminal-based chat application built using the [**Tender**](https://github.com/2dprototype/tender) for the client-side and **Node.js** for the server-side.
 It allows multiple clients to connect to a TCP server and send messages to each other in real time.

 This project is part of the **1000+ Codes in Tender** repository, showcasing the flexibility and simplicity of **Tender** for handling network communication alongside traditional languages like JavaScript.